API-market/oreid-js/README.md

 let authResults = oreId.handleAuthResponse(authCallbackResults);

-//Request that the user sign a transaction by setting the user's browser to this URL let signUrl = await oreId.getOreIdSignUrl({ account, transaction, signCallbackUrl, chain, state, broadcast });
+//Request that the user sign a transaction by setting the user's browser to this URL let signUrl = await oreId.getOreIdSignUrl({ account, transaction, signCallbackUrl, chain, state, broadcast, returnSignedTransaction });
 //...then handle the callback results of the Sign flow let signResults = oreId.handleSignResponse(signedCallbackResults);